Michal1017/Robot_Simulation/README.md

 # Robot_Simulation
-Simulation of virtual mobile robot, which can be control by mobile app.
+Simulation of virtual mobile robot, which can be controlled by mobile app.